Junzhe-Chen/Junzhe-Chen/README.md

 I am also known as chén jǜn-zhé (Romanised Chinese) or JC (Initials)

+I do Analog IC related research at University of Bristol.
 I graduated from UCL BEng Electronics and Electrical Engineering with First Class Honours (Rank 5/173).
 I served as the President and Head of Projects at [**UCL Fleming Society**](https://github.com/Fleming-Society).

-I am currently an Analog Circuit designer at [**IntrinSic Semiconductors**](https://www.intrinsicsemi.com/).
-I have worked on _TSMC 55nm_ and _Global Foundry 12nm FinFET_.
+I do some part-time circuit design job with [**BioHarv**](https://bioharv.io/).
+I worked as Analog IC designer at [**IntrinSic Semiconductors**](https://www.intrinsicsemi.com/) and [**Cirrus Logic**](https://www.cirrus.com/).
+I have worked on _TSMC 180BCD_, _TSMC 55nm_, and _Global Foundry 12nm FinFET_.
 Sometimes, I do some HiFi speaker and amplifier projects with [**Audio First Design**](https://audiofirstdesigns.co.uk/).

-I am looking for funded PhD research on Analog / Mixed-signal Integrated Circuit design
+I am looking for funded PhD research on Analog / Mixed-signal Integrated Circuit design in UK/EU/US

 ## Selected Projects (updates coming soon!)
 - **Fleming Society**